Red Hen Publications

 And while we are on the subject of Ministry raids, neither did Arthur Weasley have anything to do with them, although he had no doubt taken part in some of them.

 The highest likelihood is that the discussions that Dobby claims to have heard were between Lucius and Narcissa after Abraxus’s death had set Lucius free from his father’s restraint.
-The news that Voldemort had attempted a return the previous year, and had failed at it — which would have been reported by Draco, and confirmed by Snape at the end of the year, must have seemed to offer a green-light to make his own bid for political power.
+The news that Voldemort had attempted a return the previous year, and had failed at it — which may have been reported by Draco, and confirmed by Snape at the end of the year, must have seemed to offer a green-light to make his own bid for political power.
+But that still wouldn’t have been known until after the end of the academic year.
+Not something that had been in discussion “for months.”

 Therefore; it is probably safe to conclude that either Abraxus Malfoy was already some time gone from Hogwarts before Riddle appeared there.
 Perhaps a long time gone.
 (And not all wizards start their families right out of Hogwarts.
 Lucius could have been the child of Abraxus’s old age) Or he was just far enough behind Riddle to have missed recruitment by the younger siblings of Riddle’s original followers, through having finished Hogwarts before Riddle’s return from his first exile.